 TUITION AND FEES

-The XBVL tuition is $3,200 per course.
-The total tuition for the program is $32,000 (ten regular courses).
+The XFDG tuition is $3,200 per course.
 Students whose academic history does not meet accounting and/or finance course requirements may be required to take up to two additional (business foundation) courses at $1,500 each.
 See the section above in which business foundation courses are discussed.

 All tuition payments should be made online through MyFAU Self-Service.

-First-semester students will pay the $200 deposit at accountinglearning.com.
+First-semester students will pay a $200 deposit at accountinglearning.com.
 The deposit must be paid by the first day of class.
 It is not refundable, unless students are denied admission.

 For payment information, including information about deadlines and refunds, please refer to the SOAEP Registration Form.
 Students receive these forms electronically each semester.